Kelani Jordan: WWE (2022−present)

-On January 7, 2025 at NXT: New Year's Evil, Jordan faced Cora Jade, Stephanie Vaquer, and Lola Vice in a fatal four-way match to determine the number one contender for the NXT Women's North American Championship which was won by Vaquer, who subsequently won the title.
+On January 7, 2025, at NXT: New Year's Evil, Jordan faced Cora Jade, Stephanie Vaquer, and Lola Vice in a fatal four-way match to determine the number one contender for the NXT Women's North American Championship which was won by Vaquer, who subsequently won the title.
 On the April 1 episode of NXT, Jordan defeated Roxanne Perez to qualify for the six-woman ladder match for the vacant NXT Women's North American Championship (vacated by Vaquer on the same night) at NXT Stand & Deliver.
 At the event, on April 19, Jordan failed to win the title.

 On the October 28 episode of NXT, Jordan successfully defended the TNA Knockouts World Championship against Jordynne Grace after striking her with the championship belt while the referee was distracted at the brawl at ringside between Ricky Saints and Trick Williams, turning heel for the first time in her WWE career., the following week she would explain how the fans will praise so many others for cheating yet condemn her for doing the same, and says she will not be a fighting champion, only for Santino Marella, to tell her she will be defending her title at Gold Rush.

+On January 31, 2026, at Royal Rumble, Jordan made her women's Royal Rumble match debut as the 27th entrant but she was eliminated by Jacy Jayne.
+At NXT Heatwave on August 30, Jordan defeated Kendal Grey for the NXT Women's Championship.
+With this victory, Jordan became the second person (after Jacy Jayne) to have held the NXT Women's Championship and the TNA Knockouts World Championship..
+She also became the third woman to have held both the NXT Women's Championship and NXT Women's North American Championship, after Stephanie Vaquer and Tatum Paxley.